 Label Description Delete Check to delete the entry.
 It will be deleted during the next save.
-VLAN ID The VLAN ID for the entry MAC Address The MAC address for the entry Port Members Checkmarks indicate which ports are members of the entry.
-Check or uncheck as needed to modify the entry Click to add a new VLAN ID.
+VLAN ID The VLAN ID for the entry VLAN Name The name for the VLAN Dort Mambara Checkmarks indicate which ports are members of the entry.
+Port Members Check or uncheck as needed to modify the entry Click to add a new VLAN ID.
 An empty row is added to the table, and the VLAN can be configured as needed.
 Valid values for a VLAN ID are 1 through 4095.
-Add New VLAN After clicking Save , the new VLAN will be enabled on the selected switch stack but contains no port members.
+Add New VLAN After clicking Save , the new VLAN will be enabled on the selected Add New VLAN switch stack but contains no port members.
 A VLAN without any port members on any stack will be deleted when you click Save.
 Click Delete to undo the addition of new VLANs.